tolinachali/hcmv_genome/README.md

 But at the end to run the willowj I tried  to  arrange the YML file and still unsucceul

-May be how to identify the  sample group file and groupcategory definition needs to be edit
+May be how to identify the  sample group file and groupcategory definition needs to be edited

 ##  group category definitoins